remy/next-http/README.md

 - `K` Could not read the http content length header correctly
 - `L` Out of memory to buffer file download: try with `-r` to disable rolling banks
 - `M` Not enough memory to download: try with `-r` to disable rolling banks
+- `N` content-length missing: .http requires the `content-length` header from the server to work properly

 ## Testing